Shirani (tribe): Medieval era

+British scholar Henry Walter Bellew hypothesized that the Sheorani were originally Rajput Indians of Hindu origin, adhering to Shaivism.

 All Sheranis, irrespective of their geography, out of courtesy call a Harifal tribe Neeka, meaning grandfather.
 A position of reverence even above father.
 When Mountstuart Elphinstone visited this region in the early 19th century, he recorded that the Sherani were led by a "Neeka" who was supported by an annual tax of one lamb and one calf on all those who raised those animals.
 The Neeka served as a judge and a commander-in-chief and derived his authority from the belief that he is under the immediate guidance and protection of Providence.

 The Neeka commands in their wars, and before any expedition, all the troops pass under his turban, which is stretched out for the purpose by the Neeka and a Moollah.
 This they think secures them from wounds and death; and they tell stories of persons who have died from neglecting or disdaining this ceremony.

 The recognized khan of both the Largha and Bargha Sherani, Khan Mir Ajab Khan, still lives in Largha.
 Until recently he and his family's leading members used to make periodic visit to Harifal country to pay homage and seek blessings.

-British raj
+British India

 During the 19th century, the tribal group known as the Sherani was recorded as living on the northwest Punjab border in what became the North-West Frontier Province (NWFP) of British India.
 After annexation by the British, their homeland became a part of the Sherani Agency.
 The agency occupied an area of 1500 sqmi, and had a population of 12,371, according to the 1901 census.
 The Sherani occupied the principal portion of the mountain known as the Takht-e-Sulaiman, and the country southeast from there to the border of Dera Ismail Khan district, close to Balochistan.
 They were constrained on the north by the Gomal Pass, and beyond that by the Mahsud and Waziri tribes; on the south by the Ustarana and Zimri tribes; and on the west by the Harifal, Kakar, and Mandokhel tribes.

 In June 1891, the first Political Agent of Zhob, Captain I. MacIver (in office 22 January 1890 to 14 March 1898), and Sir Henry visited the area of Takht-e-Sulaiman.
 Their account, dated 8 August 1894, was published in The Geographical Journal of that year.

 The people of Sherani district resisted the British occupation.
 Masho Khan Sherani, a folk hero, was the refractive leader of these Sherani warriors.
 He was killed during fighting against British army in the "Silyazi" area of Zhob district.
 After his murder, his many companions were arrested, including his confidant Adam Khan Harifal.